Active Learning of Discrete-Time Dynamics for Uncertainty-Aware Model Predictive Control: Results

 \subsection{Discrete vs. Continuous-Time Dynamics}

-We compare the predictive performance of the proposed dynamics model and a continuous baseline on unseen trajectories collected in the real world (Figure~\ref{fig:test_trajs}).
-The continuous-time baseline is the model proposed in~\cite{saviolo2022pitcn} and was demonstrated to generate more accurate predictions compared to multiple baselines for the quadrotor's system identification task, from classical approaches to learning-based methods.
+We compare the predictive performance of the proposed dynamics model and a continuous-time baseline.
+Both models are trained and tested on the real-world dataset (Figure~\ref{fig:test_trajs}) The continuous-time baseline corresponds to the PI-MLP model proposed in~\cite{saviolo2022pitcn}, which was demonstrated to generate more precise predictions compared to multiple baselines for the quadrotor's system identification task, from traditional approaches to learning-based methods.
+We feed the continuous-time baseline with the same input information as the proposed discrete-time approach.
+The baseline outputs the continuous-time dynamics of the quadrotor's system, i.e. linear acceleration $\dot{\mathbf{v}}$ and angular acceleration $\dot{\boldsymbol{\omega}}$.
+Then, we discretize the continuous-time solutions by employing the Runge-Kutta 4th-order numerical integration.

 Table~\ref{tab:prediction_error} summarizes the results of this experiment.
-Both models demonstrate excellent performance over all maneuvers, capturing all the complex non-linear effects, and performing accurate predictions.
+Both models demonstrate excellent performance over all the proposed maneuvers, capturing all the complex non-linear effects, and performing accurate predictions.
 However, despite being trained on the same dataset and sharing a quasi-identical architecture, the proposed model consistently and significantly outperforms the continuous-time baseline, improving the prediction error by up to $50\%$.
 The key reason for this dominant performance is the dynamics' level of abstraction that the model learns.
 Specifically, learning continuous-time dynamics requires explicitly extracting linear and angular accelerations from flight data.
 However, this usually simply translates into computing the first-order derivative of velocities that are corrupted by noisy measurements.
 Hence, the computed accelerations are affected by noisy spikes that limit the learning capabilities of the neural model.
 Low-pass filters can be applied to minimize the noise in the collected data.
 However, there is no guarantee that the filters' outputs are the true dynamics and that the discarded information is mere noise.
 Moreover, using filters introduces time delays that may render online learning not effective.
-Conversely, learning discrete\rebuttal{-time} dynamics does not require any velocity differentiation and therefore the NN is trained to regress less noisy labels.
+Conversely, learning discrete{-time} dynamics does not require any velocity differentiation and therefore the NN is trained to regress less noisy labels.